21 Best Fishing Vests Of 2023: Recommended By River Guides

 The Benefits Of A Good Fishing Vest.

 Fishing vests are a great way to store and organize all your river fishing terminal tackle.
-There are plenty of pockets for your fly boxes, lure containers, bait containers, your lines, and leaders, hook containers, weights, and even stuff like your lunch and drink bottle.
+There are plenty of pockets for your fly boxes, lure containers, bait containers, lines, leaders, hook containers, weights, and even stuff like your lunch and drink bottle.

-You can also hang your net off the back of many fishing vests and some even come with rod holders to hold your rod when releasing a fish, taking pictures or when you need to use two hands to tie knots or change baits.
+You can also hang your net off the back of many fishing vests, and some even come with rod holders to hold your rod when releasing a fish, taking pictures, or when you need to use two hands to tie knots or change baits.

 Fishing Vest Pricing

-The more expensive fishing vests will be more comfortable, more functional, better designed, have more pockets that are also sized better, and will be made of much higher quality materials that could even be water-resistant or waterproof.
+The more expensive vests will be more comfortable, more functional, better designed, have more pockets that are also sized better, and will be made of much higher quality materials that could even be water-resistant or waterproof.

-Water-Resistant Fishing Vests and Weatherproof Fishing Vests
+Water-Resistant Vests and Weatherproof Fishing Vests

-Water-resistant fishing vests are a great idea to help keep all your fishing gear dry if you get stuck out in the rain.
+Water-resistant vests are a great idea to help keep all your fishing gear dry if you get stuck out in the rain.

+Things like hooks, flies, lures, and pliers can rust if they get wet and stay wet so keeping them dry is a good idea.
 Some of the better fishing vests will also have zippers that are also waterproof or rust-resistant.

 How To Wear A Fishing Vest

-The fishing vest should always go on the outside of your clothes, outside of your jacket, and often even outside of your rain gear.
+The vest should always go on the outside of your clothes, outside of your jacket, and often even outside of your rain gear.

-Fishing Vest Ventilation and Breathability
+Ventilation and Breathability

 Some fishing vests will be cooler and have better ventilation than other vests.
 Some use a mesh material on the sides, back, and even on the front of the vest for better breathability.